 Coverage options are essential for any homeowner that wants to protect themselves and their property, so we looked for companies with available endorsements and add-ons.

 Customer service is always important when buying insurance, and while no company is perfect, we prioritized companies with a solid history of customer support.

-Today’s homeowners prefer the convenience of online and mobile services, so many of the companies we chose offer online quotes and claims filing or provide free mobile apps.
+Today’s homeowners prefer the convenience of online and mobile services, so many companies we choose offer online quotes and claims filing or free mobile apps.

 What Are the Factors That Impact the Cost of Homeowners Insurance?